-All board members are suitably qualified for their roles as directors and have extensive business experience and specialist skills across a range of sectors, including retail, commercial, governance, human resources, remuneration, accounting and finance, legal, healthcare and marketing.
+All board members are suitably qualified for their roles as directors and have extensive business experience and specialist skills, including retail, commercial, governance, human resources, remuneration, accounting and finance, legal, healthcare and marketing.
 This enables them to provide balanced and independent advice and judgement in the decision-making process.
 Board members are responsible for attending to their own continuing professional development requirements and are kept appraised of any regulatory changes that are relevant to the group.
 They have access to professional advisers at the company's cost if required.